triplepoint/web_development_vm_how_to/development_vm.md

 service nginx restart
 ```

-# TODO
+# Todo
 - mysql config
-- phpmyadmin
+- phpmyadmin (this should probably live on a separate VM)
-- the eth1 interface doesn't have a static IPV6 address.
+- the `eth1` interface doesn't have a static IPV6 address.
 Need to research how to do that.
 - look into an ssl cert for the default nginx config (not just per project)
 - on server errors, nginx just throws ugly 500 response
-- scriptify everything
+- scriptify everything (puppet, chef, vagrant?)
-- project code git pull (this isn't actually necessary for VM dev machines, but I should document it for building in production)
 - Come up with the production server variant of all this (should be similar)

-# NOTES
+# Notes and References
 - [Nginx configuration documentation][nginx_config_doc]
 - [How-to Forge article on PHP-FPM on Nginx][how_to_forge_phpfpm_nginx]